After you customize Reflection, bundle the customized session or settings files into a deployable companion installer package (.msi).

 In the table of files that you added, select the file.

-In the Customized Files that Must be Deployed to Specific Locations table as a guide for where to install the custom files you have created.)list (at the bottom of the panel), enter the destination directory.
+In the Customized Files and Where to Deploy Them table as a guide for where to install the custom files you have created.)list (at the bottom of the panel), enter the destination directory.
 (You can choose a location from the list or edit the path by typing.
 Use the

 NOTE:The folder location you add must already exist on all target computers.